 At the same time, when drivers know they are being monitored, roadcraft and customer service standards are less likely to slip.

 Using Data to Drive Savings

-Where cloud-connected dash cams support CAN bus integration, taxi and PHV companies can develop even more sophisticated ways to manage their fleet.
+When cloud-connected AI dash cams support CAN bus integration, taxi and PHV companies can develop even more sophisticated ways to manage their fleet.
 Access to real-time engine and vehicle heath data allows fleet managers to protect their investment and ensure high availability.
-For example, by booking mechanical services in advance and reminding drivers about routine maintenance items such as tyre pressures, managers can maximise vehicle performance, availability and fuel economy.
-Alongside video, the analysis of CAN bus data can also identify issues such as overly fast or aggressive driving, again supporting appropriate training or management, while further reducing maintenance and fuel costs.
+For example, by booking mechanical services in advance and reminding drivers about routine maintenance items such as tire pressures, managers can maximize vehicle performance, availability, and fuel economy.
+Alongside video, the analysis of CAN bus data can also identify issues such as overly fast or aggressive driving, again supporting appropriate training or management while further reducing maintenance and fuel costs.

-Installing a dash cam won’t solve every challenge faced by taxi and PHV firms.
+Installing an AI dash cam won’t solve every challenge faced by taxi and PHV firms.
 However, simply recording the vehicle provides a deterrent to wrongdoing by drivers or their passengers and it creates a record of everything that happens across the fleet.
-Public attitudes to cameras are also shifting, as customers realize the benefits outweigh any short-term loss of privacy.
-Vulnerable and lone travellers may even begin to request cars with internal cameras.
+Public attitudes to cameras are also shifting as customers realize the benefits outweigh any short-term loss of privacy.
+Vulnerable and lone travelers may even begin to request cars with internal cameras.

-Ultimately, drive recorders are good for customers and good for business.
+Ultimately, AI dash cams are good for customers and good for business.
 As a taxi or PHV operator, it’s an advantage you can’t afford to be without.